Search Results for

 This component includes 3 custom events:

-• CW_CreateUser: This event is raised when the user is created.
-Its data include:
+• CW_CreateUser: This event is raised when a user is created.
+Its data includes:

-• UserId: Be a data object containing the user information in the application.
+• UserId: A data object containing the user information in the application.

-• Username: Be a value to identify that user.
-It’s used to support troubleshooting.
+• Username: A value that identifies the user.
+It is used to support troubleshooting.

-• CW_EditUser: This event is raised when the user is updated.
-Its data include:
+• CW_EditUser: This event is raised when a user is updated.
+Its data includes:

-• UserId: Be a data object that contains the user information in the application.
+• UserId: A data object that contains the user information in the application.

-• Username: Be a value to identify that user.
-It’s used to support troubleshooting.
+• Username: A value that identifies the user.
+It is used to support troubleshooting.

-• CW_DeleteUser: This event is raised when the user is deleted.
-Its data include:
+• CW_DeleteUser: This event is raised when a user is deleted.
+Its data includes:

-• UserId: Be a data object that contains the user information in the application.
+• UserId: A data object that contains the user information in the application.

-• Username: Be a value to identify that user.
-It’s used to support troubleshooting.
+• Username: A value that identifies the user.
+It is used to support troubleshooting.

-The workflow that handles this event will find the user schema that corresponds to the data class of that object.
-From that, we know where to create/update/delete the users in IdP.
+The workflow that handles this event finds the user schema that corresponds to the data class of that object.
+From that, the component knows where to create, update, or delete the users in the IdP.

 Monitor IdP sync status